 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Volatile day for commodities as oil was down on the day.
-Traders continue to watch the Middle East
+The dollar got stronger and commodities prices were lower, as a result.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets and looks ahead at where oil and precious metals are likely headed next week.

 Gold prices lost around 2 percent for the week, but managed to log a slight daily gain, recovering from a near three month low touched earlier.